 Volk GM, Bonnart R, Shepherd A, Yin Z, Lee R, Polek ML, Krueger R. 2016.
 Citrus cryopreservation: Viability of diverse taxa and histological observations.
 Plant Cell Tissue and Organ Culture 128:327-334.
 DOI 10.1007/s11240-016-1112-4

 Volk GM, Jenderek MM, Walters C, Bonnart R, Shepherd A, Skogerboe D, Hall BD, Moreland B, Krueger R, Polek ML.
 2019.
 Implementation of Citrus shoot tip cryopreservation in the USDA-ARS National Plant Germplasm System.
 Acta Hort.
 1234: 329-334.

-The citrus cryopreservation and micrografting procedures are available to download here.
+The citrus shoot tip cryopreservation procedure is available to download here.

 A large-scale citrus cryopreservation effort took place at NLGRP in 2016-2017.
 Reports were provided on the monthly progress of the project.
 A compilation of the monthly reports is available here.